-BOOK EDITING, FORMATTING, AND GHOSTWRITING SERVICES
+BOOK EDITING, FORMATTING, GHOSTWRITING, AND INDEXING

 I help spiritual and vegan authors create non-fiction memoirs so they can impact people positively with their stories.

 If you’ve had a profound life experience and thought about writing and publishing a book about it, I want to work with you!